rkgIITBh/data-structures.github.io/HTML/avlTree.md

 <img src="../images/avlSingleLeft.jpg">
 </p>

-The imbalance at a node can occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as
+The imbalance at a node may occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as
 <b>zig-zag</b> pattern.
 There is also a symmetric pattern of <b>zag-zig</b> where the tri-node structure consists of a node, its right child, and its left grandchild.
 A single rotation cannot fix the balance in the case of a zig-zag or zag-zig configuration.
 The figure below indicates that a single rotation only flips one